cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 ## Problem statement:

-As Polkadot/Kusama are NPoS consensus based chains, nominators are able to nominate more than one validator, which makes staking on them complicated.
+As Polkadot/Kusama are NPoS consensus based chains, nominators are able to nominate more than one validator, which makes staking procedire complicated.
 When users stake on most blockchains, they just need to choose one validator and delegate their funds to them.
 When staking on Polkadot/Kusama, they can (and mostly have to) choose up to 24 validators.
 It is hard for nominators to analyse so many validators to see which ones are trustworthy and are able to earn most revenue from them.

 From our observation, nominators tends to

 * nominate in centralized exchanges, which hurts decentralization.
 * nominate top validators on the Target page on Polkadot App, which still hurt decentralization because by doing it, funds tend to be delegated to those already have enough backups.
+* nominate only active validators, which also make funds gathered to those already have enough backups.

-There are developers from the community trying to resolve the problem by providing validator ranking system and simple (改成 user friendly?) staking tools.
+There are developers from the community trying to resolve the problem by providing validator ranking system and user friendly staking tools.

 1. Yieldscan (https://yieldscan.app/)